Local Group Governance

 Restricting Access via Subgroups

-To restrict access to specific contexts, create a subgroup and register those contexts under it.
-Only members of that subgroup (direct or inherited from its parent) can join its contexts.
-This replaces the former per-context visibility/allowlist model with a simpler group-membership-based approach.
+To restrict access to specific contexts, create a subgroup and either leave its visibility unset (Restricted by default) or register those contexts under it.
+Only members of that subgroup (direct or inherited via the Open-chain walk above) can join its contexts.

 When joining a parent group with auto_join (default: true), the node subscribes to gossip topics and contexts in all descendant subgroups.
 MemberRemoved cascades to descendant subgroup contexts (skipping child groups where the member has direct membership).